top of page

 THE COMMAND STAFF

-Colonel Brandon Young serves as the Chief Deputy of the Roanoke City Sheriff's Office.
-Colonel Young is the Chief Administrative Officer and oversees the operations of the Administrative Section, which includes Professional Standards, Business Office, Community Relations / Community Engagement, and Planning and Research.
-In the Sheriff's absence, Colonel Young assumes the role of Chief Executive Officer.
-Colonel Young joined the Roanoke City Sheriff's Office in March 2003 as a deputy sheriff assigned to the jail security division.
+Brandon Young serves as the Chief Deputy (Administration) of the Roanoke City Sheriff's Office.
+Chief Deputy Young is the Chief Administrative Officer and oversees the operations of the Administrative Section, which includes Professional Standards, Business Office, Community Relations, and Planning and Research.
+In the Sheriff's absence, Chief Deputy Young assumes the role of Chief Executive Officer.
+Chief Deputy Young joined the Roanoke City Sheriff's Office in March 2003 as a deputy sheriff assigned to the jail security division.
 In May 2012, he was promoted to Sergeant and served as an Assistant Watch Commander.
 In February 2014, he was transferred to the Professional Standards Unit serving as Accreditation Manager.
-In October 2017, Colonel Young was promoted to Lieutenant serving as Assistant Chief Correctional Officer.
+In October 2017, he was promoted to Lieutenant serving as Assistant Chief Correctional Officer.
 In February 2021, he was transferred to the position of Assistant Chief Court Security Officer.
 In February 2022, he was promoted to Captain serving as Chief Planning and Research Officer.
-In March 2024, he was promoted to the rank of Colonel and took on the position of Chief Deputy.
-Colonel Young served on the agency's SWAT team from 2007 - 2021 and has served as an instructor since 2010.
+In March 2024, he was promoted to the rank of Colonel and took on the position of Chief Deputy (Administration).
+Chief Deputy Young served on the agency's SWAT team from 2007 - 2021 and has served as an instructor since 2010.
 He is a graduate of Averett University and holds a Bachelor of Science in Sociology and Criminal Justice, as well as certifications in Firearms and General Instruction.

 Chief of Staff (COS), James Murphy began his career in law enforcement in 2005 with the Roanoke City Sheriff’s Office.
 He began as a Deputy in the Roanoke City Adult Detention Center, earning the ranks of Master Deputy, Deputy II, and eventually Sergeant over the Bravo Platoon.
 As a certified personal trainer, COS Murphy used his skills to facilitate a gym being built in the facility as well as starting a Lawfit Team that competed regionally and nationally.
 As a Sergeant, COS Murphy was placed over background investigations and recruiting.
 He was later promoted to Administrative Lieutenant where he eventually became, the Chief of Staff.
 A few accomplishments include certifications from the Virginia Sheriff’s Association, REID Interviewing and Interrogations, Background Investigations, FBI Interviewing and Interrogations, IPMBA Police Cyclist school, PREA Investigation, and more.
 He also serves as a General Instructor, Firearms Instructor, and Use of Force Instructor.
 COS Murphy is from Rayville, Louisiana.
 He graduated from the University of Louisiana at Monroe with a Bachelor of Science degree in Construction Management.
 There, he met his wife Wendy, who he’s been married to for 20 years.
 COS Murphy and Wendy have three children; one daughter and two boys.
 He is active in the community, teaching a Women’s Only Boot camp & a Women’s Self-Defense class at the Kirk Family YMCA.
 COS Murphy has also been a part of the Cave Spring Football team coaching the running backs and the defensive backs for the program.